torum/MPDCtrl/README.md

 - for Windows desktop :
 [Download from Micorsoft Store](https://www.microsoft.com/store/apps/9NV2BBJ82BRX)

-- for mobile and more : coming soon.
+- for mobile and more : Coming soon.

 ### MPDCtrl for desktop v3.x